 These institutes and researchers have contributed to this unique collection of surprising images, which may well provide you with your own ‘Stendhal moment’.
 Allow yourself to be transported to the world of the Beauty of Science.

 An audio tour was developed to accompany this exhibition, texts written by Hans Galjaard himself.
-You can rent this tour from the museum’s information desk for €3.00.
+You could rent this tour from the museum’s information desk for €3.00.

 Download the Beauty in Science booklet here.
 It features the essay by Hans Galjaard.